James Verheyden, MD

 Professional Affiliations: Fellow American Academy of Orthopedic Surgeons, Member American Society for Surgery of the Hand

-Dr. Verheyden enjoys cross country skiing, physical fitness, mountain and road biking, hiking, travel, forestry and forest management, concrete production and construction, Boy Scouts and Cub Scouts, and spending time with his children.
+Dr. Verheyden enjoys cross country skiing, physical fitness, mountain and road biking, hiking, forest management, and travel.
+He owns several companies in Central Oregon in addition to his practice here, including Millwood, which specializes in juniper tree logging, an excavation company, mobile mix concrete, and landscaping.
+He is very involved with Boy Scouts and Cub Scouts, and enjoys spending time with his children.

 “I fell off a 26’ ladder and shattered my wrist.
 The first doctor I saw told me it couldn’t be repaired and had to be fused.
 I am a painter and an amateur pool player so I needed the full use of my left hand.
 I decided to get a second opinion with Dr. Verheyden.
 It was an emotional time for me because I was planning on becoming a professional pool player and going to a big pool tournament in Las Vegas before my injury.
 When I arrived for my appointment, I was expecting the same diagnosis and that I would have to get my wrist fused.
 Dr. Verheyden told me it was a bad injury and in pretty rough condition, but that he could reconstruct it.
 He had all the confidence in the world and it made me feel confident going ahead with surgery.
 I’m so thankful that I have a moving wrist.
 He gave me light again at the end of the tunnel.
 I’m back at it, playing pool and going to give it another go at turning professional.” – Mario Chavez